- About the Vendor Product Selection Screen (aka Buying Preferences Screen)

 - For the food item, click the gear icon in the Actions column and select Edit.

 - The Similar Vendor Products window appears (screenshot below).
-By default, the Vendor Product Linked To Food filter is selected, which lists the verified vendor products for the food item.
-The product that is currently-selected for the item is highlighted in yellow.
+By default, the Vendor Product Linked To Food filter is selected (1), which lists the verified vendor products for the food item (2).
+The product that is currently-selected for the item is highlighted in yellow (3).
+The food item is listed at the top of the screen (4).

 What if a Verified Vendor Product is Not Correct for a Food Item?